sunjid/Shopperzarena-an-ecommerce-website/readme.md

 Supported Version for Shopperzarena is given below-

-- PHP Version: 7.2
+- PHP Version: 7.2 or higher.

-- LTS release: Laravel 5.7 or higher, 6.x and 7.x
+- LTS release: Laravel 5.7 or higher, 6.x and 7.x.

 ## Learning Laravel